 As only few different values can occur for pShiftGB, only few different probability values can occur.
 For example, 0 <= pShiftGB <= 3 means that only 7 different probabilities can occur for a context model (1/16, 1/8, 1/4,1/2, 3/4, 7/8, and 15/16).
 In other words, a context model can be interpreted as one out of 7 different probability values.

 For a context derivation rule, this opens up the possibility to directly derive values for valMpsGB and pShiftGB instead of a context model index.
 Furthermore, if two or more context models have the same valMpsGB and pShiftGB, they don’t need to be distinguished in the context derivation rule.
 This may be beneficial for optimized hardware or software implementations.

+The proposed method can be integrated into the working draft by storing one new 3 bit high throughput initialization value per context model.
+In order to not add dedicated tables for this, it is proposed to incorporate the new 3 bit initialization value into the existing 4 bit shiftIdx parameter.

+Context model initialization for the high throughput mode is then:

+pShiftGB = shiftIdx >> 5

+valMpsGB = (shiftIdx >> 4 ) & 1

+Exemplary implicit context reduction

+The sig_coeff_flag distinguishes 3 sets of context models depending on the dependent quantization state “QState”.
+For QState = 3, the following (slice type-independent and qp-independent) luma initialization values (values 0 to 7 represent different values for pShiftGB and valMpsGB) were derived using the method in section 3:

+init_sig_qstate3 = { 5, 7, 7, 7, 3, 7, 7, 7, 0, 7, 7, 7, }

+The associated context derivation rule in the working draft (section 9.3.4.2.8 of JVET-P2001_vE) corresponds to (for QState = 3):

+ctxInc = Min( ( locSumAbsPass1 + 1 ) >> 1, 3 ) + ( d < 2 ?
+8 : ( d < 5 ?
+4 : 0 ) )

+Values in init_sig_qstate3 can be interpreted as three groups of 4 values.
+The groups are distinguished depending on the diagonal d.
+The 4 values of a group are distinguished based on the local template (locSumAbsPass1).
+As can be seen from table init_sig_qstate3, the second, third and fourth value of all groups is set to 7.
+This means that the context derivation rule can be simplified as follows (directly deriving a state instead of an context index):

+ctxState = locSumAbsPass1 != 0 ?
+7 : ( d < 2 ?
+0 : ( d < 5 ?
+3 : 5 ) )

+The value of locSumAbsPass1 needs not to be derived fully.
+Instead it is sufficient to derive whether it is nonzero or not.

 Context model initialization